micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Example

-An example of such a project structure is used in the **SiFive project templates**; most of the files are part of the application; the packages are grouped below the `xpacks` folder, and the package metadata is in `package.json`:
+An example of such a project structure is used in the **SiFive project templates**; most of the files are part of the application; the packages are grouped under the `xpacks` folder, and the package metadata is located in `package.json`:

 ```bash
 $ tree -L 2 hifive1-blinky